whynimisha/HFT-Simulator/README.md

 > This is an **educational** approximation — not production HFT.

-(Currently trying to figure out why my trades are zero)
+(Currently trying to figure out why my trades are zero but hey we face problems!)

 ## Quick Start
 ```bash